benstreich/Blackjack-repository/README.md

 But I am still working on it...Little details aren't yet ready but the whole game is completly functional. <br>
 You are welcome to go ahead and fork this project - you have my permission ;)

+<h1 align="center">Game</h1>
+The game is in english so most people should understand the controlls.
+You can switch between different options by using the arrow-up and arrow-down buttons.
+You can choose between "Play", "Rules", "Tutorials", "Options", "Exit".
+"Rules" should be self-explanatory, in "Tutorials" a bot runs you though the program and what to press and when.
+I'm pretty proud of this Tutorial mode.
+In "Options" there is the option to turn on "Support mode", the support mode, as the name suggests, is helping you on what to do.
+It's telling you what strategically is the best option (hit, stand, double down).
+The Color Option is still a work in progress... all right have fun with my project ;)